MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

   - mduelae
 ---

-# Add canvas apps and cloud flows to solution by default (preview)
+# Add canvas apps and cloud flows to a solution by default (preview)

 [This article is pre-release documentation and is subject to change.]